richiefi/rrrouter/README.md

 response_headers:
   access-control-allow-origin: "*"
 ```
-applies all keys and their values the response headers.
+applies all keys and their values to the response headers.
 Whitespace is trimmed from both the key and value.

 ## Traffic Copying